zaphar/ucg/README.md

 #### Base Types

-UCG has 3 simple types Integer, Float, and String as well as Tuple for complex types.
+UCG has 3 simple types Integer, Float, and String as well as Tuple and List for complex types.

     1;